TEAM

 Sydney VanLinden

-Sydney relies primarily on single-cell technologies to identify fundamental mechanisms in physiologic mouse models of asthma.
+Sydney completed her PhD studies in the lab in August 2025.
+She relied primarily on single-cell technologies to identify fundamental mechanisms in physiologic mouse models of asthma.

 Sean Malone

-Sean is pursuing a B.S. in Physiology and Medical Sciences and a B.A. in Spanish with an emphasis on Portuguese.
+Sean trained in our lab for three years, while pursuing a B.S. in Physiology and Medical Sciences and a B.A. in Spanish with an emphasis on Portuguese.
+He graduated in Spring of 2023 and joined the Marines as a medic.
+His goal is to go to medical school after his service.